Mira190/llm_deploy/cloud_llm_framework_report_en.md

 - **Difficulty of use**

-- Suitable for senior developers or research teams: experience in distributed systems, asynchronous programming, message queues, etc. is required.
+- Suitable for senior developers or research teams: Experience in distributed systems, asynchronous programming, message queues, etc. is required.
 - Learning cost: It is necessary to understand the multi-agent architecture design and concurrent collaboration mode.
 The initial construction cost is high, but it can bring clearer division of labor in complex scenarios.

 - **Typical scenario**